teragramgius/teragramgius/README.md

 ## I'm T-Shaped ✔
 Part of my **Tech Stack** starts from Arduino, Python and SQL; nowadays I use Astro, React, Vue, Next, Wordpress.
 Part of my **Design Stack** includes Figma and Adobe Suite.
 I'm not a code purist, part of my **No-code Stack** includes Flutter and Webflow.

+*if you want to know more about my studies, click here*

 ## For inquiries 🔭